 The truth: Eligibility requirements and limitations apply

-While multi-car discounts can help save money for households with multiple vehicles, insurers often have specific eligibility requirements and limitations.
+While multi-car discounts can help save money for households with multiple vehicles, insurers often have specific eligibility requirements and limitations, which may not be included in an insurance company advertisement.

 These may include restrictions on the types of vehicles covered or the maximum number of cars that can be insured under one policy.